 Isle of Wight

-A short ferry wide away is the Isle of Wight, featuring towering chalk cliffs, golden sandy beaches, rolling rural vistas and lush marshland.
+A short ferry ride away is the Isle of Wight, featuring towering chalk cliffs, golden sandy beaches, rolling rural vistas and lush marshland.

 Family days out

 Just outside the northern boundary of the Borough is Marwell Zoo.
 There you can meet giraffes, tigers, penguins and a large variety of animals for a wild family day out.

 Calshot activities centre is one of the largest outdoor activity centres in the country for watersports, climbing, dry slope skiing and more.

 Paulton’s family theme park is home to Pepper Pig World for younger children.

 If you’ve visited all the country parks within the Borough and want to try somewhere new, Moors Valley Country Park in the New Forest might be worth a visit.